plone/volto/docs/source/configuration/volto-slate/configuration-settings.md

 ## `slate.extensions`

-The Slate editor is "decorated" with the capabilities from this list.
+The slate editor is "decorated" with the capabilities from this list.

 ```js
 slate.extensions = [